 My sister came into the kitchen this morning as I was preparing to make garden egg sauce and she said, “Sis, isn’t this that sauce we hated as kids”.
 I told her, “Believe me, I now eat many of the things I hated as a child, so why not this one too”.

 Today probably is the first time I would eat Garden Egg sauce in probably 16 years.
 My husband on the other hand likes Garden Egg Sauce and for the 6 years we have been married, he has asked me several times to make it.
-My memories of garden egg sauce kept me from making it, well today I did and I loved it, so going forward I’d make new delicious memories of my own and share with my children.
+My memories of garden egg sauce kept me from making it, well today I did and I loved it, so going forward I’d make new delicious memories of my own and share them with my children.

-● Salt (to taste)
+- Salt (to taste)

-- Mash up the softened garden egg
+- Mash up or pulverise the softened garden egg

-– Heat up vegetable oil in a pan, and add the onions.
+- While boiling the garden eggs, heat up oil in a pan, and add the chopped onions.
 Fry the onions lightly and add blended tomatoes and pepper.

 - Add your seasonings, if you have stock, add a cup.

 - When the pepper is cooked and the water has reduced completely, add the garden egg and the fish.
-Cook for an additional 7 – 10 minutes with the lid on.